amarks5/Predicting-Lung-Cancer-Levels/Resources/Technology.md

 # Technologies Used

 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Python will be used to clean the data and perform exploratory data analysis.
+Further analysis will be completed using SQL.

 ## Database Storage
-A CSV storage engine may be used.
+We will use SQL and SQLAlchemy.

 ## Machine Learning
-We started with a supervised learning model and now we are leaning towards an unsupervised learning model.
+We will use feautre seleciton and a supervised machine learning model.

 ## Dashboard
 A survey dashboard with html or Tableau.